friendlymatthew/norm/README.md

 # Parse and render glyphs from the lato font file
 # See the generated `glyph_playground` directory.
-cargo r --bin iris-lato-glyphs Good Lord
+cargo r --bin iris-lato-glyphs hfkdp!

 # Run the PNG test suite
 cargo r --bin iris-png-test-suite